Guide

 - How many specialist sessions should each class get?

-- That is a school program decision more than a timetabling one — common patterns are two to four specialist sessions per class per week, with some subjects (often Languages) delivered fortnightly.
-The timetabling constraint is arithmetic: promised sessions × classes must fit inside your specialists' combined teaching supply, on days that also deliver every teacher's release entitlement.
+- That is a school program decision more than a timetabling one.
+Common patterns are two to four specialist sessions per class per week, with thin-supply subjects (often Languages) delivered to part of the school each semester rather than thinly to everyone at once.
+The timetabling rule is arithmetic: promised sessions times classes must fit inside your specialists' combined teaching supply, on days that also deliver every teacher's release entitlement.

 - Should specialists see a whole year level in one day?

-- Usually, yes — year-level sweeps minimise setup and transitions for the specialist and release the year-level team together, which enables shared planning.
+- Usually, yes.
+Year-level sweeps cut set-up and transitions for the specialist and release the year-level team together, which allows shared planning.
 The exceptions are single-space subjects where the room cannot turn over fast enough, and very large year levels that would fill a specialist's entire day.

 - What happens to release time when a specialist is absent?

-- Unless the covered session still runs, the classroom teachers that specialist would have released lose their planning time — and this loss is silent unless something tracks per-teacher delivery.
-Agree the school default in advance (covered program vs banked time-in-lieu) and record every miss.
+- Unless the covered session still runs, the classroom teachers that specialist would have released lose their planning time, and the loss is silent unless something tracks per-teacher delivery.
+Agree the school default in advance (a covered program or banked time-in-lieu) and record every miss.

 - Can part-time specialists anchor a whole-school program?

-- Yes, if the promise matches the supply: fortnightly or semester rotations let a two- or three-day specialist cover a whole school credibly.
-The failure mode is a weekly promise built on part-time supply — it fits on paper exactly until the first disruption, then never recovers.
+- Yes, if the promise matches the supply.
+A semester rotation lets a two- or three-day specialist cover the whole school across the year.
+The failure is a whole-school weekly promise built on part-time supply: it fits on paper until the first disruption, then never recovers.

-Bell Path builds specialist rotations and planning-time delivery as one solve — rooms, part-timers, and dual roles included — and shows the arithmetic before staff see anything.
+Bell Path builds specialist rotations and planning-time delivery as one problem (rooms, part-timers and dual roles included), and shows the arithmetic before staff see anything.

 See how generation worksKeep reading